verilator/verilator/docs/guide/install.rst

    #sudo apt-get install zlibc zlib1g zlib1g-dev  # Ubuntu only (ignore if gives error)

    git clone https://github.com/verilator/verilator   # Only first time
-   ## Note the URL above is not a page you can see with a browser, it's for git only

    # Every time you need to build:
    unsetenv VERILATOR_ROOT  # For csh; ignore error if on bash